jespa007/zetscript/README.md

 <p>&nbsp;</p>

-<p>And I have compared them through the <code>time</code> command already available in linux and the tests were made on a computer with i5-2450 CPU with&nbsp;2.50GHz and 8GB of RAM.</p>
+<p>And It were compared them through the <code>time</code> command already available in linux on a computer with i5-2450 CPU 2.50GHz with 8GB of RAM.</p>

 <p>The result was the following,</p>